Ashnovalon/Delta-sysad-task2/README.md

 4.newuser.sql must be run in the mysql container cli to add read only user in phpmyadmin.

-5.index.php is still under development.
+5.php folder is still under development.